phineas77/Skupinsko-vedenje/README.md

 # Using Fuzzy Logic to reimplement the FRIsheeping herding algorithm
 Project report for Collective Behavior course at Faculty of Computer and Information Science at the University of Ljubljana.

+### Code
 Implementation is a forked repository of FRIsheeping, available [here](https://github.com/FyFean/frisheeping/).
+To run the simulation, you have to clone the repository using `git clone https://github.com/FyFean/frisheeping/`.
+After that, you can import it to Unity Hub via "Add" button.
+The project can be run using the "Play" button inside Unity Editor.
+Version of the Unity is `2022.3.13f`.

-### Team Members:
+### Team Members

 - Veljko Dudić
   - GitHub: [@phineas77](https://github.com/phineas77)